hassanarshed6-alt/GIS-Portfolio/Project02_Municipal_Zoning_Digitization_Georeferencing/README.md

    Satellite XYZ basemap in QGIS Georeferencer using 3-6 GCPs and a linear or polynomial transformation, exporting a georeferenced GeoTIFF.
-3. **Digitization** — create a new GeoPackage (MultiPolygon) layer and digitize zoning boundaries using the split tool, ring tool, snapping, topology checking, and vertex editing.
+3. **Digitization** — create a new GeoPackage (MultiPolygon) layer and digitize zoning boundaries using the split tool, ring tool, snapping along, with topology checking and tracing enabled, and vertex editing.
 4. **Ordinance research & attribution** — research the jurisdiction's zoning ordinance to correctly attribute each polygon with `zone_code` and `zone_name`, alongside state/town identifiers.
 5. **Symbology & output** — apply categorized symbology by `zone_code` and
-   export a final print-quality map with legend, title, and scale bar.
+   export a final print-quality map with legend, title, north arrow and scale bar.

 ## Repository structure